MicrosoftDocs/SupportArticles-docs/support/azure/general/sdp352ef8720-e3ee-4a12-a37e-cc3b0870f359-microsoft.md

 Gather the most common log files and diagnostics information from an Azure VM, Collect data used to troubleshoot most of issues related to Microsoft Azure.

-## Add to trusted websites
+## Add trusted websites to Internet Explorer

-You will be prompted by Internet Explorer to Add a trusted website.
+You will be prompted by Internet Explorer to add the trusted website.
+To resolve this issue, use of the following methods:

-- Click add, and then add https://*.support.microsoft.com.
+- Click **Add**, and then add https://*.support.microsoft.com.
 Note that you must put a *. in front of support.microsoft.com.
-- Or, save the following as a .reg file and import it:
+- Or, save the following content as a .reg file and import it:
 `Windows Registry Editor Version 5.00 [HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Internet Settings\ZoneMap\EscDomains\microsoft.com\*.support]`

-If you receive an Internet Explorer Security Alert that states the current security settings do not allow this file to be downloaded.  then you did not add https://*.support.microsoft.com to the list of trusted sites successfully.
+If you receive an Internet Explorer Security Alert that states the current security settings do not allow this file to be downloaded, then you did not add https://*.support.microsoft.com to the list of trusted sites successfully.

 ### Information Collected